So often the news seems to be disturbing or even upsetting, this has been so true in 2020.

-It’s hardly surprising that some people wish a year to end.
-But be careful, in case you slip into being too negative, its easy to become a person who finds it difficult to see what is good and beautiful.
+It’s hardly surprising that some people wish this year to end.
+The blight of the Coronavirus has affected us all.
+However, let’s be careful in case we slip into being too negative.
+We’d not want to be people who find it difficult to see what is good and beautiful.

-There is lots of good news.
-This positive and encouraging website lists 99 reasons why a year was a good year in the world, in so many areas.
+There has been good news, and among the awful times there have been positives too.
+This positive and encouraging website lists 99 reasons why one year was a good year in the world, in so many areas.
 It offers a positive perspective.

-Why not try this personally, can we list reasons why 2017 was a good year in our lives?
+Why not try this personally?
+Can you list some positives of last year?
 We may not be able to reach 99 reasons but we will surprise ourselves by how many reasons we can find.
 It is a good and honoured Christian tradition to ‘count our blessings,’ many of them simple and everyday.

 As the year ends it is ‘good to give thanks and praise.’
 Give thanks to the Lord for he is good, his love endures for ever.
 (Psalm 107.1)